Testing for jumps in processes with integral fractional part and jump-robust inference on the Hurst exponent: Construction of the tests

 \section{Construction of the tests}

-In this section, we concisely introduce the statistics our tests will be based on.
+In this section, we introduce the statistics our tests will be based on.
 Considering the maximal, standardized, absolute (second-order) increment the question of how to construct a test boils down to the question how to standardize before taking the maximum.
 The standardization is up to a scaling factor $n^{H}$ basically a spot volatility estimate of $\sigma_t$.
 The standardization with an estimated volatility is crucial for several reasons.
 First, although the volatility is lower and upper bounded under Assumption \ref{Annahmen}, normalising with the local volatility is important to better detect jumps, since $n^{H}\Delta_{n,k}^{(1)} Y$ is approximately $\mathcal{N}(0,\sigma_{k/n}^2)$ normally distributed and time-varying volatility levels should not be neglected when comparing the size of the $k$th absolute increment to $n^{-H}\sigma_{k/n}$.
 Moreover, the standardization yields a pivotal test, that is, the limit distribution under the null hypothesis will not depend on the unknown volatility $(\sigma_t)$ any more.
 While in the semimartingale case we could simply consider a non-standardized version $n^{1/2}\max_k|\Delta_{n,k}^{(1)} Y|$, if we do not know $H$ the scaling factor $n^{H}$ is unknown and we exploit that the spot volatility estimates contain the same scaling factor $n^{H}$, which hence cancels out.
+Equivalently, this can be seen as a comparison of the size of an increment to many others in a neighbourhood.